-At this point you've either thrown your headphones off or jumped to turn down your monitors / speaker volume.
+At this point, you've either thrown your headphones off or jumped to turn down your monitors/speaker volume.

-The cause of this is that most DAW's automatically enable input monitor with record enable.
+The cause of this is that most DAW's automatically enable input monitor with record enabled.
 If you're using any type of software like OBS Studio, or other now audio DAW, you'll want to disable the monitor function on that application that is doing the audio capture to avoid getting a feedback loop.